anosorae/IRRA/README.md

 [Model & log for RSTPReid](https://drive.google.com/file/d/1LpUHkLErEWkJiXyWYxWwiK-8Fz1_1QGY/view?usp=share_link)

+## Acknowledgments
+Some components of this code implementation are adopted from [CLIP](https://github.com/openai/CLIP), [TextReID](https://github.com/BrandonHanx/TextReID) and [TransReID](https://github.com/damo-cv/TransReID).
+We sincerely appreciate for their contributions.

 ## Citation
 If you find this code useful for your research, please cite our paper.